10 Deadly Public Speaking Mistakes and How to Avoid Them

 • Stand tall with open posture

-• Move naturally across the stage or room to enhance connection
+• Move naturally across the stage or room to build connection

-Stepping away from the podium builds rapport and allows your audience to focus on your message, not the barrier between you.
+Stepping away from the podium builds rapport and lets the audience focus on your message rather than the barrier between you.

 What to Do Instead